 If I have a strong business credit score, my personal credit score won’t matter when seeking a small business loan.

 As a business owner, you might not think personal scores are important.
-Think again!
-If you’re seeking a small business loan, your personal credit score will be one important number considered and will impact the cost of that loan.
+Think again.
+If you’re seeking a small business loan, your personal credit score will be one important number considered and may impact the cost of that loan.
 In general, the higher the credit score, the lower the loan cost.